By: Sharon Aron Baron

 Aldi opened its much-anticipated location in Coral Springs.
-The newest location at 6198 W Sample Rd is a full Aldi grocery store with beer and wine sales.
+Located at 6198 W Sample Rd, this is an entire Aldi grocery store that includes beer and wine sales.

-Believe it or not, this German company is the ninth largest food retailer in the world with over 1,000 stores across the United States.
+Believe it or not, this German company is the ninth largest food retailer globally, with over 1,000 stores across the United States.
 They are a discount grocery chain that offers consumers the highest quality everyday items at the lowest possible prices.

 I first heard about Aldi on TV a few years ago and thought their no-frills concept of grocery shopping sounded fantastic.
-Aldi is now aggressively expanding throughout South Florida including locations in Lauderdale Lakes, Pembroke Pines and Deerfield Beach.
+Aldi is now aggressively expanding throughout South Florida, including Lauderdale Lakes, Pembroke Pines, and Deerfield Beach.

 I visited Aldi at the Lauderdale Lakes location with my family one Saturday afternoon.
-Upon entering, the first thing we noticed is that we had to deposit 25 cents to use a shopping cart.
-This is returned when the cart is brought back, saving money on employees having to gather baskets in the parking lot.
+Upon entering, we noticed that we had to deposit 25 cents to use a shopping cart.
+The quarter is returned when the cart is brought back, saving money on employees gathering baskets in the parking lot.

-Aldi is a no-frills supermarket that is almost entirely stocked with fictitious brand name products which often resemble their original, famous name, counterparts.
+Aldi is a no-frills supermarket almost entirely stocked with fictitious brand name products that often resemble their original, famous name counterparts.
 Strolling down the aisles is like visiting a supermarket from some alternate universe.
 We picked up boxes of items that were just like our favorite brands.

-Aldi keeps it’s prices down because they want to sell the most popular selling items – items that move quickly and do not take up valuable shelf space.
-There is no deli, bakery or butcher at Aldi which is another money saving measure to keep the amount of foods that spoil to a minimum.
-There is a cooler section that sells dairy items and the price of one gallon of milk at Aldi sells for $1.99 versus $3.39 for the Publix store brand.
+Aldi keeps its prices down because they want to sell the most popular items – items that move quickly and do not take up valuable shelf space.
+There is no deli, bakery, or butcher at Aldi, which is another money-saving measure to keep the number of foods that spoil to a minimum.
+A cooler section sells dairy items, and the price of one gallon of milk at Aldi sells for $1.99 versus $3.39 for the Publix store brand.
 Aldi also carries frozen foods and has a large produce section.

 Check-out is no frills.
-They label their items with multiple UPC codes so the clerk does not have to turn your items around to scan them.
-Customers are encouraged to bring their own reusable bags as Aldi charges .11 cents for each one they provide.
+They label their items with multiple UPCs, so the clerk does not have to turn your items around to scan them.
+Customers are encouraged to bring their reusable bags as Aldi charges .11 cents for each one they provide.
 There are no baggers at Aldi.
-Once items are paid for, there is an area where customers can bag their own groceries.
+Once items are paid for, there is an area where customers can bag their groceries.
 Don’t bother bringing your checkbook or credit cards: Aldi only accepts cash or a debit card.

 I liked this store and its prices so much that I will be back to get more of these bargains.
 Take a drive to Aldi and check it out for yourself.